Tohu Kākahi

 Details of Tohu's early life are unclear.
 According to some descendants he was born at Puketapu on 22 January 1828, although other locations and dates have been claimed.
-He was regarded as a warrior, teacher and prophet and it is said Tohu confirmed Pōtatau Te Wherowhero's son Tawhiao as the second Māori King, and was his spiritual adviser.
+He was regarded as a warrior, teacher and prophet and it is said Tohu confirmed Pōtatau Te Wherowhero's son Tāwhiao as the second Māori King, and was his spiritual adviser.

 In November 1861 Tohu captured Bishop Selwyn during his visit to Taranaki to see Tamihana Te Rauparaha.
 This and his later repeated attacks against the settlers and government as part of the violent Hau hau movement convinced the government they were dealing with a war like leader.